cherdt/last-word-bot/README.md

 Dependencies
 ------------

+Last Word Bot is cobbled together from Twidge + Bash + Cron.
+If you know Bash and Cron, this should be easy.

+* Twidge.
+Twidge may be available in your Debian distro (`apt-get install twidge`), otherwise you can download and install it.
 * Bash.
-* Twidge.
-Twidge may be available in your Debian distro (apt-get install twidge), otherwise you can download and install it.
+* Cron.

 Setup